flash62au/WiTcontroller/README.md

     *Note: any ESP32 will work but the pinouts may need to be adjusted, and a separate LiPo charger may be required*

-    <span style="color:red;">**WARNING:**</span>
+> [!CAUTION]

-    I have reports of some of the versions of this board with the USB-C connectors having problems with the WiFi.
+> I have reports of some of the versions of this board with the USB-C connectors having problems with the WiFi.
 Some are clearly fine, but others are not. </br> I am still investigating this, but I would recommend avoiding the USB-C version for now.

 2. 3x4 Keypad  ([Example](https://www.jaycar.com.au/12-key-numeric-keypad/p/SP0770?pos=2&queryId=20aedf107668ad42c6fe1f8b7f7a9ca7))

+> [!NOTE]
-    *Note: Alternately a 4x4 keypad can also be used (see optional components below)*
+> * Alternately a 4x4 keypad can also be used (see optional components below)

-    ***Note: Different keypad manufacturers may arrange the pins on the base of the keypad differently.*** See notes in the [Default Pins for the keypads](#default-pins-for-the-keypads) section below.
+> * Different keypad manufacturers may arrange the pins on the base of the keypad differently.*** See notes in the [Default Pins for the keypads](#default-pins-for-the-keypads) section below.

 3. KY-040 Rotary Encoder Module ([Example](https://www.aliexpress.com/item/1005003946689694.html?albagn=888888&&src=google&albch=search&acnt=479-062-3723&isdl=y&aff_short_key=UneMJZVf&albcp=21520181724&albag=168529973707&slnk=&trgt=dsa-1464330247393&plac=&crea=707854323770&netw=g&device=c&mtctp=&memo1=&albbt=Google_7_search&aff_platform=google&gad_source=1&gclid=Cj0KCQjwiOy1BhDCARIsADGvQnBPdlEVLYbYnLoOnN1p2bdjte0jYmInrgFD0WG16aF3GZtvrWTb6o0aAo8VEALw_wcB&gclsrc=aw.ds))

+> [!NOTE]
-    *Note: The EC11 rotary encoder will also work, but requires a small configuration change in ``config_buttons.h`` (see below)*
+> The EC11 rotary encoder will also work, but requires a small configuration change in ``config_buttons.h`` (see below)

 4. OLED Display 0.96" 128x64 I2C IIC SSD1306 ([Example](https://www.ebay.com.au/itm/273746192621?ssPageName=STRK%3AMEBIDX%3AIT&_trksid=p2060353.m2749.l2649))

+> [!NOTE]
-    *Note: The code for the one of the common 1.3" displays is also included (see below).*
+> * The code for the one of the common 1.3" displays is also included (see below).

-    *Note: Some OLED displays up to 2.4 inch will also work (see below)*
+> * Some OLED displays up to 2.4 inch will also work (see below)*

 5. Polymer Lithium Ion Battery LiPo 400mAh (or larger) 3.7V 502535 JST Connector. ([500mAh Example](https://www.ebay.com.au/itm/133708965793?hash=item1f21ace7a1:g:tlwAAOSwfORgYqYK))

+> [!NOTE]
-    *Note: Any capacity will work, but 400mAh will give about 6 hours of run time.*
+> Any capacity will work, but 400mAh will give about 6 hours of run time.

     <span style="color:red;">**WARNING:**</span>